Anxiety, fears, and phobias limit your life, but there are tools for coping with anxiety and overcoming these limits.

 This gut feeling stops you from taking action.
-A lack of action stops you from evolving, developing and improving your life, before long you are unfilled, sad and depressed.
+A lack of action stops you from developing and improving your life.

-You can beat anxiety, you can take back the control and you can live your life to the full by following these 3 simple law.
+Coping with anxiety can help you take back control of your life.
+You can live your life to the full by using these simple tools.

 You can only feel one emotion at a time.
 What you see in the real world or what you imagine, dream or think about creates associated (positive or negative) emotions.

-If you imagine yourself acting confident and relaxed in a situation you will feel this associated emotion in the real world.
-The more your practice this, the stronger the associated emotion will become, and soon this emotion will be associated to the real world experience.
+If you imagine yourself acting confident and relaxed in a situation, you will feel this associated emotion in the real world.

-When anxious you will often find that your own negative self-talk, that little devil in your head increase your anxiety by whispering negative affirmations.
+When anxious, you often find that your own negative self-talk, that little devil in your head, increases your anxiety by whispering negative affirmations.

-“You can’t do that” “you have always been a failure” “others are better then you”.
+“You can’t do that” “you have always been a failure” “others are better than you”.